ThoughtWorksInc/mooncake/doc/Docker.md

 * a mooncake.env file

-To get a mooncake.env file, replace the values in the template found in the config folder with new ones for your application.
-The auth config is for integration with [stonecutter](https://github.com/d-cent/stonecutter), and the base URL should be your domain address.
+To get a mooncake.env, copy the template config/mooncake.env and fill in your configuration.
+More information about the configuration variables can be found [here](./config.md).

 Then run this command, replacing <env file path> with the path to wherever your environment variable file is stored.